uribench/spell-check/README.md

 The spell check is integrated in the GitHub CI pipeline automation, which includes setting of the GitHub-Hosted Runner virtual machine and all the required dependencies.
 After that, the PySpelling is executed.

 The [`.github/workflows/test.yml`][15] file includes the workflow configuration for all the tests of this GitHub repository.
-In this demonstration repository, it refers only to the spell checking test.
+In this demonstration repository, it refers to [Linting and Testing the Code](#linting-and-testing-the-code), as well as, the spell checking using the pre-processor followed by PySpelling.
+All is done in a single job (i.e., also single VM) with multiple steps, each dedicated to a separate concern.

 On its simplest mode, on any push to your repository, GitHub will look for the existing workflow files and start the specified jobs on Runners according to the contents of the file, for that commit.

 Note: `.github/workflows/test.yml` is a YAML file so you have to pay extra attention to indentation.
 Always use spaces, **not tabs**.
+Also, line comments are indicated by the # (hashtag symbol) at the **start of the line**.

 ## Use a Docker Container or Not?